Maine Tourism Leadership Academy

 -

-Two day in-person retreat on May 19-20th, which includes 11 hours of hands-on roleplays, real-world case studies, and industry-specific scenarios
+Two day in-person retreat on May 12th and 13th, which includes 12 hours of hands-on roleplays, real-world case studies, and industry-specific scenarios

 -